Solo5/solo5/README.md

 These examples show how to run Mirage/Solo5 unikernels directly.
 If you'd like to use Docker instead, skip to the next section.

-**Setting up networking for ukvm or qemu on Linux**
+**Setting up networking**

 The following examples assume you have successfully built the MirageOS `stackv4` application, and use the default networking configuration for the unikernel (a static IP address of `10.0.0.2/24`).
 Run the `stackv4` unikernel with an argument of `--help=plain` to see the options for modifying this.

-Before using either ukvm or qemu, set up the `tap100` interface we will use to talk to the unikernel:
+By convention, we will use the `tap100` interface to talk to the unikernel.

+To set up the `tap100` interface on Linux, run (as root):

     ip tuntap add tap100 mode tap
     ip addr add 10.0.0.1/24 dev tap100
     ip link set dev tap100 up

+To set up the `tap100` interface on FreeBSD, run (as root):

+    sysctl -w net.link.tap.up_on_open=1
+    ifconfig tap100 create 10.0.0.1/24 link0 up

 **Running with ukvm on Linux**